Cal Raleigh Player Props: Mariners vs. Athletics

 Cal Raleigh At The Plate

-- Raleigh is batting .232 with seven doubles, a triple, seven home runs and 18 walks.
+- Raleigh is hitting .225 with seven doubles, a triple, seven home runs and 18 walks.

-- In 12 games this season (30.0%), Raleigh has picked up an RBI, and in seven of those games (17.5%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 29.3% of his games this season, Raleigh has driven in at least one run.
+In seven of those games (17.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

+- In 46.3% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (7.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.